ah-naf/SimpleOJ/README.md

 - If you encounter any issues during the setup, ensure all the environment variables are correctly set and that Docker is running properly.
 - For any dependency-related issues, try removing the `node_modules` folder in the client and server directories, and run `npm install` again.

----

-This setup guide provides a comprehensive approach to getting your application running locally, including dependency installation and environment variable configuration.

 ## Support and Contact